l1x/marie-ssg/docs/workflow/README.md

 **The Idea**

 - Break down complex features into structured, verifiable steps rather than monolithic AI requests
-- Guide the AI step-by-step with built-in checkpoints for human review
+- Guide the agent step-by-step with built-in checkpoints for human review

 **Three-Phase Workflow**

 1. **PRD (Product Requirements Document) Creation** (`create-prd.md`)
    - Define what you're building, for whom, and why
-   - Feed the AI your feature description + optionally reference existing files for context
+   - Feed the agent your feature description + optionally reference existing files for context
-   - Output: `tasks/prd-[kebab-case-feature-name]-[YYYY-MM-DD].md`
+   - Output: `prds/prd-[kebab-case-feature-name]-[YYYY-MM-DD].md`

 1. **Task Generation** (`generate-tasks.md`)
    - Take the PRD and break it into granular, actionable tasks